 Before the end of 2011, Prenova became the first company acquired by Ecova, expanding our client base to more than 600, extending our reach into the education and government sectors, and building upon our engineering capabilities in building control and metering to provide our clients with energy efficiency expertise and recommendations at the building level.

 Today, Ecova provides fully managed, technology-optimized solutions that increase the returns, reduce risks, and enhance the reputations of our customers through saving resources.
-Ecova remains headquartered in Spokane, Wash. with regional offices in Cincinnati, Denver, Minneapolis, Seattle, San Francisco, Portland, Ore. and Atlanta.
+With over 1,300 employees, Ecova remains headquartered in Spokane, Wash. with regional offices in Cincinnati, Denver, Minneapolis, Seattle, San Francisco, Portland, Ore. and Atlanta.